Eagle vs Shark: Production

 Waititi wrote the screenplay based on the character of Lily developed by Loren Horsley.
 The film's script was workshopped at the Sundance Film Festival Director's and Screenwriter's Labs in June 2005.

 The script was sold in August 2005 and given a budget of NZ$1.8 million (US$1.35 million).
-It was shot entirely in New Zealand, in and around Wellington and Porirua, during 25 days in October and November 2005 with a crew of 35 workers.
+It was shot entirely in New Zealand, in and around Wellington City and Porirua, during 25 days in October and November 2005 with a crew of 35 workers.

-The film is composed mostly of live action, but segments within the film are done in stop motion by Another Planet Ltd., utilizing both props and actors.
+The film is composed mostly of live action, but segments within the film are done in stop motion by Another Planet Ltd., utilising both props and actors.

 Soundtrack

-The soundtrack to Eagle vs Shark features New Zealand artists The Phoenix Foundation, Age Pryor, The Reduction Agents, and Tessa Rain, along with M. Ward, Devendra Banhart and British group The Stone Roses.
-Along with a number of songs The Phoenix Foundation wrote the original score for the film.
+The soundtrack to Eagle vs Shark features New Zealand artists the Phoenix Foundation, Age Pryor, the Reduction Agents, and Tessa Rain, along with M. Ward, Devendra Banhart and British group the Stone Roses.
+Along with a number of songs, the Phoenix Foundation wrote the original score for the film.
 The soundtrack is available through Hollywood Records and Apple's iTunes.